royerlab/napari-chatgpt/README.md

 <img width="267" alt="image" src="https://github.com/royerlab/napari-chatgpt/assets/1870994/fdbde938-548d-4104-9241-d87c46c76dcf">

-I recomend that initially you stick to the defaults values, which work well.
+I recommend that initially you stick to the defaults values, which work well.
 The best memory is 'hybrid'.
 The 'autofix' features only make sense if you are choosing a ChatGPT 4 model, ChatGPT might get confused...